benjamin421/thebenjamin/content/research/bioelectricityaging.md

 Cell Membranes are like a GRN's Markov blanket.

 >In order toreach the target form, each cell has to move to an appropriatelocation based upon chemotactic concentration gradients.
 However, these gradients depend upon cell migration.
-Inother words, self-assembly requires each cell to ‘know itsplace’ so that the population can establish a chemotacticframe of reference that enables each cell to ‘know its place’.
+Inother words, self-assembly requires each cell to 'know itsplace' so that the population can establish a chemotacticframe of reference that enables each cell to 'know its place'.
 This is the problem solved through minimizing free energy,where free energy is minimized when, and only when,every cell has associated itself with a unique target location.Note that, after differentiation, every cell has to infer aunique identity without access to the beliefs of other cells.This hard problem is finessed by the embodied nature ofactive inference: because a cell can only be in one place at atime there is a unique free-energy minimum, where every cell knows its respective place

 Cells experience a linear increase in sensitivity to extracellular signals over developmental time.
 >When the sensitivity to exogenous gradients is suppressed, the cells think they have not migrated sufficiently to differentiate and remain confused about theiridentity.
 Conversely, if we increase the sensitivity to the vertical gradient, the cells migrate over smaller vertical distances resulting in a vertical compression of the final form.
 Doubling the sensitivity to intracellular signals causes a failure of migration and differentiation and generalized atrophy.